GIRRAKOOL BLUES FESTIVAL & BBQ

 Use of amplified music by stallholders is prohibited.

-Stallholders may not use inappropriate products; counterfeit, weapons, dangerous or illegal items are not allowed on the festival site.
+Stallholders may not sell inappropriate products; counterfeit, weapons, dangerous or illegal items are not allowed at the Markets.

-BBQ competition teams must adhere to the Girrakool Blues Festival & BBQ’s entry conditions and not bring any prohibited items into the site: No alcohol or illicit drugs, animals (except in accordance with legislation), fire/fireworks, video cameras or professional cameras.
+Stallholders must adhere to the Girrakool Blues Festival terms and conditions and not bring any prohibited items into the site: No alcohol or illicit drugs, animals (except in accordance with legislation), fire/fireworks, video cameras or professional cameras.

 MARQUEES & TENTS

 Store Holders are responsible for bringing their own Marques/Gazebos.
 Tables and all display units to be organised by the Stall holder.

 Marques/Gazebos and Umbrellas must be weighed down with suitable weights; such as sand bags or specially designed weights.
 Pegging is NOT permitted due to underground services.

 If pegging is required you must contact the event organiser to consult with the Central Coast Council and additional charges may apply.

 Please make a note in your application if you can provide a visually dynamic undercover seating area in addition (attached to) your stall.
 Include photos of what this would look like in your application.
 If you are successful in your application the festival may grant you extra space for this addition at no extra cost.

 WORK HEALTH AND SAFETY